Your team makes technical decisions on gut feel. It does not have to be that way.

 Zero dependencies

-Standard library only.
+Node.js built-ins only.
+Zero npm dependencies across all eight packages.
 No supply chain anxiety.
 No left-pad.
+No API keys for the compiler.
 Every tool ships what it needs and nothing more.

 Common questions